mosip/id-authentication/docs/design/authentication/ID_Auth_REST_service_Response_Builder.md

    	- matchingThreshold - Integer value for match threshold (0 to 100)

-   g.	bioInfo - Array of Biometric information with bioType and Device Informations values as in request.
+   f.	bioInfos - Array of Biometric information with bioType and Device Informations values as in request.
 This contain below information:

    	- bioType - Which can be one of address, personalIdentity, fullAddress